sharjeel-khalid/tutorial/README.md

 # tutorial

 this is just for a practice purpose
 <br>
-my name is sharjeel khalid
+my name is sharjeel khalid.